Logo

 4. Credential Theft

 One of the most silent and dangerous attacks.
-The attacker gains internal access, often undetected, compromising critical systems.
+The attacker gains internal access, often undetected, and compromises critical systems.

 🔍 DITESA Fact:

-62% of incidents in Mexico related to credential theft result from repeated use of the same password across different systems.
+62% of incidents in Mexico related to credential theft stem from the repeated use of the same password across different systems.

 How to prevent it?